assembler-0/ESST/README.md

 **Threads:** 192 logical threads, 6 tasks per thread running simultaneously.

 **Reference Time:** 01:25:36 (1 hour, 25 minutes, 36 seconds)
 **Status at Reference Time:** Crashed/Did Not Finish (DNF) - The system completed approximately 1/6th of the total assigned tasks before experiencing a critical event (crash or unrecoverable state).
+VERSION v0.4

 This reference highlights the sheer intensity of `esst`.
 If your system can run for longer, it indicates higher stability and resilience under extreme conditions.